-Dr Natalie Pearson graduated from Loughborough University Bachelor of Science program in Sport and Exercise Sciences in 2004.
-She then went on to obtain a Masters (2005) and Doctoral (2010) degree at Loughborough University (part of her PhD was conducted at Deakin University, Melbourne) in the area of physical activity and health with a focus on behavioural nutrition and physical activity in young people and families.
+Dr Natalie Pearson graduated from Loughborough University Bachelor of Science programme in Sport and Exercise Sciences in 2004.
+She then went on to obtain master's (2005) and doctoral (2010) degrees at Loughborough University (part of her PhD was conducted at Deakin University, Melbourne) in the area of physical activity and health with a focus on behavioural nutrition and physical activity in young people and families.

 Since 2010, Dr Pearson has worked as a Post Doctoral Research Fellow at Deakin University, Melbourne (2010-2011) and was appointed as Research Associate in the School of Sport, Exercise & Health Sciences at Loughborough University in 2011.

 Dr Pearson actively researches a range of issues related to the factors influencing the nutrition, eating behaviours, physical activity, and sedentary behaviours of children and adolescents.
 Dr Pearson’s research focuses on behavioural, social, and environmental influences on children’s and adolescents’ eating behaviours, sedentary behaviours and physical activity.
 Her research particularly focuses on the relationship between the family environment and children’s and adolescents’ eating behaviours, sedentary behaviour and physical activity, and how these health behaviours co-exist, with a focus on informing behaviour change and intervention design.
 Dr Pearson has conducted several systematic reviews and meta-analyses as a means of summarising evidence.